FilipHarald/selfhosted/README.md

     1. with IP-address (public or local)
     1. with at least 1GB of RAM
 1. a duckdns-account
-    1. with the preferred URL registered to the servers-IPa
+    1. with the preferred URL registered to the servers-IP
 1. a local machine that can run ansible

 ### running